 Overview of IYF

 The iShares Dow Jones US Financial Sector ETF (IYF) seeks to track the performance of the Dow Jones US Financials Index.
-As of February 5, IYF had a market capitalization of nearly $1.2 billion, and on average, it sees shares worth $9.2 million trade hands every day.
+It has a market capitalization of $1.1 billion as of March 24, 2016.
+On average, shares worth $7.8 million trade hands each day.

 Moving average analysis

 On March 24, IYF closed at $83.47, below its 100-day moving average of $84.77 but above its 50-day and 20-day moving averages of $80.38 and $83.04, respectively.
 IYF broke below its 100-day moving average on March 21, signaling a trend reversal.

 The 14-day relative strength index (or RSI) for IYF is 55 as of March 24, 2016.
 This suggests that the stock is approaching oversold levels and could be considered undervalued.[1.
 An RSI figure of below 30 is an indication of an oversold stock, while an RSI of above 70 denotes an overbought stock.]

 Read on to study how fund flows to IYF have fared so far.